benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/speed_metrics/webperf_okrs.md

   [Intent to Ship](https://groups.google.com/a/chromium.org/g/blink-dev/c/RExJ9a3SmQw).
 * **Page abandonment**: made some data available publicly and socialized it in a [blogpost](https://calendar.perfplanet.com/2020/abandonment/).
+* **JS Sampling Profiler**:
+  * Implemented the API so it requires COOP/COEP and gated it behind Document Policy.
+  * Finished a prototype of GC integration for the V8 sampling profiler (which will help reduce profiler startup time).
+  * Landed some initial support for code object refcounting.
 * **Smoothness**: published a proposal around dropped frames and presented it at TPAC.
 * **Back-forward cache**: determined that it is backwards compatible to expose a PerformanceNavigationTiming entry for back-forward navigations.